Global Virus Deaths Pass 150,000 As Trump Endorses Lockdown Protests - UrduPoint

 Global Virus Deaths Pass 150,000 As Trump Endorses Lockdown Protests

-Coronavirus deaths have surged past 150,000 worldwide with nearly a quarter of them in the United States, where President Donald Trump lent his support to protestors rallying against lockdown orders
+Coronavirus deaths have surged past 150,000 worldwide with nearly a quarter of them in the United States, where President Donald Trump lent his support to protesters rallying against lockdown orders

-Washington, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2020 ) :Coronavirus deaths have surged past 150,000 worldwide with nearly a quarter of them in the United States, where President Donald Trump lent his support to protestors rallying against lockdown orders.
+WASHINGTON, (APP - UrduPoint / Pakistan Point News - 18th Apr, 2020 ) :Coronavirus deaths have surged past 150,000 worldwide with nearly a quarter of them in the United States, where President Donald Trump lent his support to protesters rallying against lockdown orders.

 Evidence is mounting that social distancing successfully slowed the pandemic after more than half of humanity -- 4.5 billion people -- were confined to their homes.